philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 * Completion of **Module 0 Lab 0 - Validate lab environment**
 * Completion of **Module 2 Lab 1 - Introduction to Microsoft Dataverse**

-## Things to consider before you begin

--   What information would a security officer need quick access to?
--   What should happen if visitor code is invalid?
--   What should happen if the visitor arrives outside of the scheduled hours?

 # Exercise \#1: Create Security Canvas App

-**Objective:** In this exercise, you will create a canvas app.
+**Objective:** In this exercise, you will create a canvas app to be used by security officers to log arrivals and departures.

 ## Task \#1: Create Canvas App